Read/Write video using FFMPEG

 is based on pyav.
 It is faster and more

 flexible than the plugin documented here.
 Check the

 To use this plugin you have to install its backend:

 The ffmpeg format provides reading and writing for a wide range of movie formats such as .avi, .mpeg, .mp4, etc. as well as the ability to read streams from webcams and USB cameras.
 It is based on ffmpeg and is inspired by/based moviepy by Zulko.

 Parameters for reading#

-The number of frames per second to read the data at.
-Default None (i.e. read at the file’s own fps).
+The number of frames per second of the input stream.
+Default None (i.e. read at the file’s native fps).
 One can use this for files with a variable fps, or in cases where imageio is unable to correctly detect the fps.
 In case of trouble opening camera streams, it may help to set an explicit fps value matching a framerate supported by the camera.

 If True, the video will rewind as soon as a frame is requested beyond the last frame.
 Otherwise, IndexError is raised.
 Default False.
 Setting this to True will internally call

 count_frames(), and set the reader’s length to that value instead of inf.